 The Center for Computer-Assisted Legal Instruction (CALI) is a non-profit consortium of law schools, law libraries, and related organizations.
 CALI focuses on researching and developing computer-mediated legal education and creates tools that increase access to justice.
 Among CALI's developments are interactive legal tutorials, electronic publishing, and other tools.

-To register, go to http://www.cali.org/user/register.
-Register using your @ufl.edu email address and enter the registration code provided to you at orientation.
+Register for a CALI account using your @ufl.edu email address and enter the registration code provided to you at orientation.
 If you need a code, please contact us.
-Once you receive a confirmation email, you can log in at https://www.cali.org/ using your CALI credentials.
+Once you receive a confirmation email, you can log in to CALI using your sign-in credentials.

-CALI hosts and facilitates CALI lessons at https://www.cali.org/lesson, a library of over 1,000 interactive legal tutorials written by law professors and geared towards law students.
+CALI hosts and facilitates CALI lessons, a library of over 1,000 interactive legal tutorials written by law professors and geared towards law students.
 These lessons focus on a narrow topic to help students learn the law across a range of subjects.
 Lessons are broadly organized into 1L- First Year Topics and 2L-3L Upper Level Topics, making it easy to locate the particular subject of interest.

-CALI provides open and free casebooks along with the Federal Rules of Civil Procedure, the Federal Rules of Evidence, and the Federal Rules of Criminal Procedure through its eLangdell Press.
+CALI provides open and free casebooks through its eLangdell Press.
 These resources are available in a variety of formats, including .epub, .pdf, and .docx.

 University of Florida Levin College of Law